Did I mention Rûdharanion has disappeared?

 There is more, but I think I'd be too embarrassed to repeat it!

 Dûndeloth wishes to give a reading soon, but to my vast relief, he does not expect us to read our poetry in front of the audience—he will do that.
-He has a wonderful speaking-voice, and I can hardly tell you how thrilling it is to think of him reading my work.
+He has a wonderful speaking-voice.
 He read the ones he chose to all in the house of Elrond the other night, as a trial.
 He read three of mine, with my approval—one of them being "The Sea-bell", to my surprise.
 I was also surprised when he chose one of Tilwen's that I didn't even know she had written—she usually shows her poems to me first, asking for my opinion or suggestions.
 Hers are mostly about love, and her bridegroom figures in nearly all of them, but this particular one was a story in verse about how Lady Celebrian saved her mother's life after a boating accident long ago, which was how Tilwen came to be her maid-servant.
 I already knew she had saved Donnoviel's life, through her healing knowledge, courage, and quick thinking, but I was greatly surprised and touched that Til had written a poem about it.
 She said she didn't show me because she wanted to save it as a surprise.
 She has come a long way in a short time—and I'd hardly call her work of no consequence!

 After Dûndeloth came and gave us our lesson, during which Bilbo fell asleep, I laid a silky throw over my uncle and went back to the terrace with a book.
 Dûndeloth has us read a great deal of poetry, telling us to read both the authors we admire most and some of those we don't.
 I started on some of the sort I don't—guess whose among them?—and after a while dozed off only to be awakened by a raucous screech.

 "Oh, bollocks!"
-I heard a voice say, and I chuckled to myself.
+I heard a voice say, and I chuckled.
 Only one Elf I know uses that word.
 I jumped from my chair, retrieved my fallen book, and peered around the hedge to see said Elf on his backside in the garden trying to face down the peacock, who had hopped into a low tree and continued shrieking murderously at him.

 "I say, Baggins, how about calling off your dog before he pecks my eyes out," he called to me as he picked himself up gingerly from a flowering vine and brushed a leaf or two from his fair locks.